 As women, our brains are easily influenced by our hormones.

-1) Know your hormone levels
+1) Know your hormone levels for better hormone balance

 If you think your hormones might be out of balance, the first thing to do is get a hormone test.
 There’s no substitute for knowing exactly where your hormone levels are.
 Once you find out what’s out of balance — whether it’s high estrogen, low progesterone, high cortisol, or something else — you can start to correct it.

 Hormone testing is easier and more affordable than ever.
-I recommend a DUTCH test; it’s accurate and comprehensive, and is one of the most inexpensive hormone tests on the market.
+I recommend a DUTCH test; it’s accurate and comprehensive and is one of the most inexpensive hormone tests on the market.
 It also tracks hormones in your urine, which means you don’t have to get blood drawn or deal with needles.
 You don’t need a prescription either — you can order a DUTCH test online.

 2) Track your cycle